Fairmont Creamery (Moorhead, Minnesota): Senior Living Facility

 Cass-Clay sold the building to Anderson-Jordhal Development in 1981, almost immediately after purchasing it.
 On December 29, 1982, Anderson-Jordhal added Fairmont to the National Register of Historic Places for tax purposes.
 Soon after, the company started remodeling the building to turn it into a senior living facility.

 In 1987, the building was purchased by Bethany Retirement Living.
 They kept the building until 1994, when they sold it to Eventide: Senior Living Communities.
 Eventide remodeled areas of the Fairmont over the next year, including the front and rear entrances, lobby, lounge, and created a storage shed.
 Eventide kept the "Fairmont Creamery" writing located on the exterior and even referred to the specific location as the "Eventide Fairmont."

 On July 7, 2021, Eventide announced the closure of the retirement home, and that they planned to move all residents.
 While Eventide had already planned on closing the Fairmont, the process was expedited by significant water damage from a pipe leak.
-Eventide announced that they planned to sell the building with hopes of preserving the historical aspects that remained.
+Eventide sold the building with hopes of preserving the historical aspects that remained.